Generic Propecia (Finasteride) vs. Merck Propecia

 Propecia vs. Finasteride Price

 Though brand-name Propecia and generic finasteride are alike in many ways, one of the biggest differences is price.
-As you’re probably aware, generic drugs are almost always cheaper than their brand-name counterparts.
+As you probably know, generic drugs are almost always cheaper than their brand-name counterparts.

 As a brand-name medication manufactured by a major drug company, Propecia is significantly more expensive on a per-tablet basis than generic finasteride.

-A month’s supply of Propecia costs between $110 and $160 from most major pharmacies.
-The exact price you’ll pay depends on a range of factors, like the pharmacy location, insurance co-pays and deductibles.
+A month’s supply of Propecia costs between $110 and $160 at most major pharmacies.
+The exact price depends on various factors, like the pharmacy location, insurance co-pays, and deductibles.

 In comparison, a month’s supply of generic finasteride can run between $20 and $60, depending on the specific brand you choose and the pharmacy where you purchase the medication.